 Global leadership team

-In 2016, more than 80 percent of Kellogg Company and Kellogg Company Fund charitable and in-kind donations were given either to organizations that serve people in need (e.g., Feeding America and United Way) or to diversity-specific organizations.
+In 2018, more than 91% of Kellogg’s cash and in-kind contributions from the company and its charitable funds were given either to organizations that serve people in need (e.g. Feeding America and United Way) or to diversity-specific organizations.

 The full 2019 “Features” report is online.